awsdocs/aws-certificate-user-guide/doc_source/gs-acm-validate-dns.md

 + You can more easily automate the DNS validation process than you can the email validation process\.
 + Email\-validated certificates are only renewable up to 825 days after their original validation date\.
 After 825 days, the domain owner or an authorized representative must request a new certificate, while DNS\-validated certificates are renewable indefinitely\.

-Note however that you may be required to use email validation if you do not have permission to modify the DNS records for your domain\. <a name="gs-acm-use-dns"></a>
+However, you may be required to use email validation if you do not have permission to modify the DNS records for your domain\. <a name="gs-acm-use-dns"></a>

 # To use DNS validation:<a name="gs-acm-use-dns"></a>